 And finally, because round implants can freely rotate without consequence, no texturization is necessary on their outer surface.
 In this way, you’ll find that round implants are perfectly smooth and may be slightly safer for this reason.

-Here are the benefits of the breast augmentation teardrop shaped implants can provide.
+Here are the benefits of the teardrop breast augmentation teardrop implant can provide.

 They result in a more natural-looking shape.